hyperledger/web3j-docs/docs/web3j_openapi.md

 The necessary parameters are:

-- The Ethereum node endpoint to target when interacting with the Ethereum network `endpoint`.
+- The Ethereum node endpoint to target when interacting with the Ethereum network `endpoint`

-- Credentials : which can be either `privateKey`, or `wallet path` and `wallet password`
+- Credentials : which can be either `private key`, or `wallet path` and `wallet password`

-The remaining options are optional.
+The remaining parameters are optional.

 ### Order of precedence